A prominent sharia law expert has called for UK courts to issue Islamic divorces.

 Dr Manea explained to a recent Commons inquiry that a significant number of women who attend sharia councils have not formalised their marriage under British law and therefore are often forced into conceding their civil rights so that they can obtain an Islamic divorce.

 The UK’s first female sharia judge told BBC 4 last week that sharia councils were a “necessary for people who do not have a recourse to the civil courts because their marriages are not recognised”, and that such women would be left in limbo if they were no longer used to deal with divorce.
-Despite this, Dr Manea and a number of other women’s rights groups, maintain that sharia councils should be abolished to encourage equality amongst Muslim women.
+Despite this, Dr Manea and a number of other women’s rights groups, maintain that sharia councils should be abolished to encourage equality amongst Muslim women (see our services for women).
 Dr Manea feels that the UK should follow in the manner of Tunisia and Morocco whereby a religious divorce automatically follows a civil divorce.

 Nus Ghani, who also sits on the home affairs select committee and initially pushed for the Commons inquiry, said: “Under sharia, men are in charge and women are treated as their property.
 That does not sit well under British law and cannot go unchallenged…We can’t have a system where we are championing equality for women on one hand and but on the other overlooking a whole section of society – vulnerable women who happen to be Muslim.”